House explodes in St. Paul

-ST. PAUL, Minn. - Authorities are investigating a house explosion in St. Paul that injured at least one person.
+ST. PAUL, Minn. - Authorities are investigating a house explosion in St. Paul that injured two people.

-The blast happened about 8:30 a.m.
-Friday.
-One person who was inside the home was pulled from the wreckage.
-Fire officials did not immediately have information on the person's condition.
+The explosion happened around 8:30 a.m. in the 600 block of Payne Avenue on Friday.

+One person who was inside the home was pulled from the wreckage and rushed to the hospital

+Officials have released no updates on the condition of the victim taken to the hospital.

+The fire safety manager did tell KARE 11 another person was also taken to the hospital just in case but she says that person was awake and communicating at the time.

 A dog and a cat also were rescued.